Aug 15, 2008

 Chinese (Muslim)

 Khao Soi Islam: 24 Charoen Prathet Road, Soi 1.
 A mix of Yunnan (muslim) and Shan cuisine.
 "Calling it curry noodles is oversimplification", writes lastappetite.com The oily and slightly coconut-creamy curry is cut through with sides of tart pickled cabbage and lime juice, served over flat egg noodles.
 It is finished with a handful of deep-fried on top.
 Also vegetarian dishes.
-Read background about the Legacy of the Spice Trade in Chiang Mai and read the review of muntae.com.
+Read background about the Legacy of the Spice Trade in Chiang Mai.

 Khao Soi Lamduan: Faham Road.
 The best Khao Soi-restaurant according to lastappetite.com, where you also find recipes for Khao Soi.
 The original owner prepared her noodles for the Thai King, whenever he stayed in Chiang Mai, as you can read on eatingasia.typead.com.